Issue Date: 06/03/2019

 - Supervisors are responsible for giving employees on-going feedback concerning their performance.

-- In the event that an employee's performance is unacceptable, supervisors are responsible for notifying the employee of the desired performance immediately.
+- If an employee's performance is unacceptable, supervisors are responsible for notifying the employee of the desired performance immediately.

 - Supervisors are expected to discuss the specific areas of performance that are unacceptable, and focus on expected performance behaviors or results.